quarto-dev/quarto-web/docs/output-formats/_webtex.md

        url: https://latex.codecogs.com/png.latex?
 ```

-You might wishto override the use of `webtex` if you have another means of rendering markdown equations.
+You might wish to override the use of `webtex` if you have another means of rendering markdown equations.
 You can do this as follows:

 ``` yaml
 format: